sdobrer2005/WHRI-Statistical-Methods-Repository/Results/README.md

 # Results – Independent Two-Sample t-test
 This folder contains output and interpretation of the independent two-sample t-test analysis.

+#Documents included:

+normality_raw_report - output from proc univariate SAS normality_summary_report - summary of the raw output in readable tables normality_raw_report_note - document with my explanation for the raw output normality_summary_report_note - document with my explanation for the output

 ## Data
 - Dataset: IRIS (public dataset)